This article is supplementary to the ultimate guide to balancing, please also check that out!

 It helps us accurately size emitters and also pipe sizes.
 We could have chosen 18c or 21c, it doesn't really matter.
 20 is just a nice round number, Viessmann in fact has more recently started advising DT's of around 15°c even without hydraulic separation, however, they also suggest lower design temperatures.

 When it comes to commissioning the system, you can select a pump speed that gets you close to dt 20 but you don't need to go further than that.
 For example, If using a heat-only boiler with an external pump and setting 2 shows a DT of 14, and setting 1 a DT of 22, use setting one and recheck after balancing the system.
 There is no need to select setting 2 and close valves to strangle the flow from the boiler.
 Also, as your demand drops, your DT will naturally shrink.

 More advanced boilers with internal pumps will have much more refinement to close into DT 20 but again this is certainly not important at this moment, especially as you haven't balanced the emitters yet.

-What's more, your delta T of 20 will be less important and accurate as flow and return temperature are lowered by the modulating contoller.
+What's more, your delta T of 20 will be less important and accurate as flow and return temperature are lowered by the modulating controller.

-Its also worth mentioning, that even if your at DT is 15, this may increase your return temperature, but only by 2.5°c.
-As its the mean temperature of your radiator your modulating control is really adjusting, it just uses the flow temperature to help target that.
+It's also worth mentioning, that even if your DT is 15, this may increase your return temperature, but only by 2.5°c.
+As it's the mean temperature of your radiator your modulating control is really adjusting, it just uses the flow temperature to help target that.
 Please comment if this needs more explanation!?

-Regardless off this you still want to try and get the dt as WIDE as possible.
+Regardless of this you still want to try and get the DT as WIDE as possible.
 It is after all the return temperature that dictates condense volume as discussed here.

 Enjoyed this article?
 Want to know more about system design and how to become a top heating engineer?